 At the outset of your renovation, it’s time to crunch the numbers and work out what you can allocate for your project.

 Factoring in the cost of the elements along with labour, come up with a number that will allow you to achieve your dream kitchen, while also fitting in with your home budget.
 This is a great time to approach a kitchen designer, as their experience with kitchen installation in Sydney will help you get a better idea of what’s possible within your price range.

 2. Prioritise your wishlist

-The key to budgeting for a renovation is working out which of these elements to you are must-dos, and which could maybe wait until later down the track.
+The key to budgeting for a renovation is working out which of these elements to you are must-dos, and which can maybe wait until later down the track.